Speakers: Ward Leloup (Vrije Universiteit Brussel), Keith Lilley (Queen's University Belfast) and Karl Kropf (Oxford Brookes University)

 However, does it really work this way?
 What kind of knowledge are scholars actually producing regarding the morphology of towns?
 To what extent is their work being used by practitioners in the field of urban planning, heritage and design?
 What kind of knowledge would these practitioners like to receive from academic scholars?
 And can scholars comply to those wishes?

-The interface between scholarly research on the morphology of historic urban landscapes and the practice of heritage management, planning and design in historic towns, is the theme of a proposed Re-scape colloquium, to be organised at the Leiden University in June 2019.
-Two experts are invited to share their experiences and opinions in a keynote lecture.
-Two or three PhD-students will then present a specific case from their own research, which will be discussed with the experts and the attendees.
+The interface between scholarly research on the morphology of historic urban landscapes and the practice of heritage management, planning and design in historic towns, is the theme of this Re-scape colloquium, to be organised at the Faculty of Archaeology on June 20th, 2019.

 Please register through 'firstname.lastname@example.org' before June 17!